pemoreau/advent-of-code/README.md

 ### Go

-First tried brute force (using a compiled approach) but it is way too slow.
+First tried brute force (using a compiled approach) but it was way too slow.

 In a second attempt, I tried to use abstract interpretation to associate an interval (min,max values) to each variable.